Ailrk-sArchives/old-home/others/2020-08-06-canadian-employment-law-intro.md

 #### Employee
 1. Employment-specific statutes
 2. Administrative obligations
-3. Reasonable notice for `indefinite hires` unlesss there are clear terms regarding termination of employment
+3. Reasonable notice for `indefinite hires` unless there are clear terms regarding termination of employment
 4. Contract of service
 5. Part of the business of the company.